 7. Have a potato.
 Ok, maybe just a small one.
 They're not only rich in potassium, they contain a blood-pressure lowering compound called kukoamines, a substance previously only known to be found in Chinese herbal medicine.
 If potatoes are too carb-heavy for your meal plan, try tomatoes instead.
 They contain kukoamines, too, but in lower concentrations.

 8. Sweeten with stevia.
 A one-year, double-blind study found this sweet herb may lower blood pressure.
-Sold as a sweetener in Asia, stevia is available only as a dietary supplement in the United States.
 It has no calories or carbohydrates and shouldn't impact your blood sugar.
 While many people like its sweet taste, others find it bitter, especially in large doses.
 Try the different kinds.
 You may be able to sample stevia at your local natural foods store to see if you like it.

 Reviewed by Susan Weiner, R.D., M.S., C.D.E., C.D.N.
 10/08